soareslucas/AppDrone4IoT/README.md

 ps ax|grep firmwared
 ```

-If you find any two or more it might crash, so stop the service:
+If you find two or more it might crash, so stop the service:

 ```
 sudo systemctl stop firmwared.service